30 Beautiful Christmas Color Themes and The Moods They Set

 This fresh take on the red and green traditional color scheme brings holiday charm with warm crimson and cranberry reds, balanced with the muted elegance of soft gray green.

-This is one of my Christmas tree color schemes this year—see it in the post “Decorating a Downsized House for Christmas: Holiday Home Tour“.
+This is one of my Christmas tree color schemes—see it in the post “Decorating a Downsized House for Christmas: Holiday Home Tour“.

 Soft Blue and Gold.